Board of Trustees

 Hartman joined the committee for planning the 2016 Texoma Craft Beverage Alliance Annual Business Conference and was appointed Executive Director in July.
 Additionally, she was recently invited to serve on the Advisory Board for the T.V.
 Munson Center for Viticulture and Enology at Grayson College.

 Hartman holds a Bachelor of Science from the University of Iowa ('89) and is a Core Essentials Graduate of Coach University ('09).
 She also earned her Associates of Applied Science in Viticulture & Enology with Honors from Grayson College in 2015.
 She and her husband Scott live north of Sadler with their 11-year-old Min Pin, Guinness and 2-year-old Boxer-Rhodesian mix rescue, Mojo.
+Mrs. Hartman was elected in 2016, and is up for re-election in 2022

 Mr. Ralph Jones